 Bringing data into the data warehouse and organizing it using ETL (Extract, Transform, Load) functions is critical in preparing the data for reporting and data visualization.
-Fundamental to our approach is to separate the ETL for data import and data integration into two distinct operations, or tiers, thus making them independent.
+Fundamental to our approach is to separate the ETL for data import and data integration into three distinct operations, or tiers, thus making them independent.
 This creates a solution that is flexible and scalable to support inevitable reporting enhancements.

 The Analytical Data Mart is structured with 3-tiers.
 The first tier, copies data from the original source systems into a special purpose database designed to bring source data together in a single location.
 This is called the “landing database” and the data processing that occurs between the source system and the landing database is called “landing ETL”.

 The rationale of the three-tier approach is to abstract data consolidation from the application of the business rules to the data.
 This ensures that any changes in source systems, or changes to business rules will not incur excessive effort to integrate.
 Abstracting the landing and integration layers insulates each layer from changes in the other layers.
 This greatly reduces the maintenance required to keep a data warehouse up to date with systems or procedural changes within the organization.

-Besides minimizing upkeep, another benefit of the three-tier data architecture is that different business rules can be applied to the same landing data for different end uses.
+Besides minimizing upkeep, another benefit of the 3-tier data architecture is that different business rules can be applied to the same landing data for different end uses.
 For example, one set of integration ETL can summarize source data from raw transactions up to organizational summaries, while another set of integration ETL can populate a database for data visualization and analytics, and yet another set of ETL can populate a different database for integration with other systems.
 In all three examples, only one set of landing ETL is required, despite the varying data repositories the data ends up in.

 We can help you create the data models, policies, rules, or standards that govern which data is collected, and how it is stored, arranged, integrated, and used for optimal reporting.